Homotopy classes of gauge fields and the lattice: The spaces of extended LG fields

+We will now study the spaces of ELG fields for a given Lie group $G$ and a cotriangulation $\cC$ in $M$.
+Such spaces are smooth finite-dimensional manifolds, whose topology encodes $\Check{H}^{1}\left(M,G\right)$.

-Given a triple $(M,\cC,\Gamma)$, let us denote the space of standard lattice gauge fields for the cellular network $\Gamma$ in $M$ by $\cM_{\Gamma}$.
-The space $\cM_{\Gamma}$ is isomorphic to the Lie group $G^{N_{1}}$, where $N_{1}$ is the number of edges in the cellular network $\Gamma$, and consequently inherits a smooth manifold structure.
-Moreover, let us denote the corresponding space of extended lattice gauge fields by $\cM_{\cC}$.
-There is an obvious projection
+Given a triple $(M,\cC,\Gamma)$, let us denote its space of LG fields by $\cM_{\Gamma}$. $\cM_{\Gamma}$ is isomorphic to the Lie group $G^{N_{1}}$, where $N_{1}$ is the number of edges in $\Gamma$, inheriting a smooth manifold structure.
+Denote the corresponding set of ELG fields by $\cM_{\cC}$.
+There is an obvious forgetful map